Library Classroom

 Logistics

-Any requests for library instruction can be sent to the Research and Instruction Services Librarian, Patrick Leeport. (**Note: Patrick Leeport is on sabbatical AY 2023-2024.
-Please contact the library’s reference desk with your requests or questions.)
+Requests for library instruction can be sent to the library’s reference desk.
 Often, upper level, discipline specific library instruction requests will be routed to the librarian who liaises with the department the course is listed in.
 If faculty prefer, they are welcome to contact their departmental library liaison directly.

 When contacting a librarian about scheduling a session, sharing information about any research assignments, required sources, the number of students and possible dates is helpful.
 Scheduling in advance is greatly appreciated, as it allows the librarian teaching the session to create a more meaningful and relevant workshop.